4925k/4925k/README.md

 - **Other:** RESTful APIs, ELK Stack

 ## Books And Resources I have gone through
-- > Current: Neetcode Advanced Algorithms
+- Neetcode Advanced Algorithms
-- > Current: AWS SA
+- AWS SA
-- > Current: DevOps with Kubernetes
+- DevOps with Kubernetes
 - AWS CCP from Whizlabs & Freecodecamp
 - DSA And System Designs By Neetcode
 - DockerWithDevops By University of Helsinki